-Remember that we use $<< \ldots >>$ instead of $\{\ldots\}$ to show simultaneous music.
+Remember that we use << ... >> instead of { ... } to show simultaneous music.
 This causes the vocal part and piano part to appear one above the other in the score.
-The $<< \ldots >>$ construct would not be necessary for the Singer staff in the example above if it were going to contain only one sequential music expression, but $<< \ldots >>$ rather than braces is necessary if the music in the Staff is to contain two or more simultaneous expressions, e.g., two simultaneous Voices, or a Voice with lyrics.
+The << ... >> construct would not be necessary for the "singer" staff in the example above if it were going to contain only one sequential music expression, but << ... >> rather than braces is necessary if the music in the staff is to contain two or more simultaneous expressions, e.g., two simultaneous voices, or a voice with lyrics.
 We're going to have a voice with lyrics, so angle brackets are required.
 We'll add some real music later; for now let's just put in some dummy notes and lyrics.
-If you've forgotten how to add lyrics you may wish to review \addlyrics in Section 3.3.1 [Setting simple songs], page 34.
+If you've forgotten how to add lyrics you may wish to review \addlyrics, see Section 3.3.1 [Setting simple songs], page 32.